 - Any other criminal offense in any state or federal court (other than minor traffic violations)

 If the teacher candidate answered “yes” to any of the above, they must contact the Director of The Cecilia J. Lauby Teacher Education Center, 56 DeGarmo Hall, prior to starting Clinical Experiences.

 Complaints Regarding Teacher Education Matters

 For information on how to appeal department, college or university decisions regarding admission, retention, evaluation, and licensure relative to Teacher Education, please review the procedures found on the Cecilia J. Lauby Teacher Education Center website and contact the Director of the Cecilia J. Lauby Teacher Education Center, 56 DeGarmo Hall.

-All teacher education appeals will be reviewed by the Teacher Education Review Board/Council for Teacher Education.
+All teacher education appeals will be reviewed by the Teacher Education Review Board (TERB)/Council for Teacher Education.

 Information about Student Teaching Courses (STT)

 Directing the learning of pupils; participating in school and community activities; assuming full responsibility for a group of learners supervised by a cooperating teacher.
 Student teaching assignments are made based on the teacher candidate’s area of specialization.
 The teacher candidate’s transcript indicates the area in which student teaching was completed.
 Multiple enrollments are allowed.